isaqc-official/isaqc-official.github.io/_news/announcement_4.md

 related_posts: false
 description: We are excited to announce the upcoming Quantum Programming Challenge hosted by the ISAQC Quantum Club at IIIT Hyderabad!
 ---
+We are excited to announce the upcoming Quantum Programming Challenge hosted by the ISAQC Quantum Club at IIIT Hyderabad!

+***

 Hello,

 We are excited to announce the upcoming Quantum Programming Challenge hosted by the ISAQC Quantum Club at IIIT Hyderabad!
 This beginner-friendly event is scheduled for September 12th (Tuesday) , from 9 PM to 10 PM (IST), and will take place on Codeforces.